Revised 15 December

-It is worth noting that we still have few nationwide population-based seroprevalance studies, that the sensitivity and specificity of serological tests being used can vary from place to place, and that some people might have been infected without showing detectable levels of antibodies.
-Based on all available serological studies, WHO has estimated that around 10% of the world population, or 760 million people, might have been infected as of October 2020. https://www.euronews.com/2020/10/05/around-10-of-the-world-s-population-may-have-had-covid-19-according-to-who
+Careful interpretation of these data is required.
+We have few nationwide population-based seroprevalence studies, the sensitivity and specificity of serological tests being used can vary from place to place, and some people might have been infected without showing detectable levels of antibodies at the time of the study.
+Based on all available serological studies, WHO has estimated that around 10% of the world population, or 760 million people, may have been infected by October 2020.

 SARS-CoV-2 is easily transmissible both by symptomatic and asymptomatic individuals, thrives in closed and densely inhabited environments, and is amplified by so-called ‘superspreader’ events.

 The five golden rules to minimize the risk of SARS-CoV-2 infection

 Find below a detailed discussion of SARS-CoV-2 transmission (pages 69) and its prevention (page 117).